 Likewise, they are responsible for physically operating and maintaining the audio equipment involved in recording as well as processing sounds.
 Some of these engineers may be employed as sound technicians or audio technicians if they have less experience and are filling a subset with the roles that would normally be filled by an audio engineer.

 Skills Required To Become An Audio Engineer

 - Responsible and Professional : — Being an audio engineer demands the person to be responsible with clients and studio equipment.
 An audio engineer should be professional with clients and his team.
-Audio engineer should also ensure safety of the equipment as studio gear cost millions.
+Audio engineers should also ensure the safety of the equipment as studio gear costs millions.

 - Critical Listening: — Audio engineers should have a well-trained ear.
 They must be able to easily identify troubling frequencies, dynamic changes and phasing issues.